home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 <div class='note'>

-- The 'total' power and energy sensor is updated every time 100 Wh are consumed by all the AC summed together.
+- The 'total' power and energy sensor is updated every time 100 Wh are consumed by all different operating modes summed together.
+- The 'Current total power consumption' sensor is derived from the energy consumption and not provided by the AC directly.
+(Details see: https://bitbucket.org/mustang51/pydaikin/src/b3b7878c8f411b26c21c21dc08818cf8af5ec6c6/pydaikin/power.py#lines-160)
 - The 'cool/heat' energy sensors are updated hourly with the previous hour energy consumption of a given mode and a given AC.
 - The 'cool' mode also includes the 'fan' and 'dehumidifier' modes' power consumption.